 Goal of Lab 6:

 In this lab, we are going to explore the acoustic correlates of obstruent place of articulation.
 We shall see that the location of these correlates differ in stops vs. fricatives: while they are mainly “intrinsic” (within the consonant) for fricatives, they are mainly “extrinsic” (in the transitions to adjacent vowels) for stops.
-This phonetic fact can help to explain cross-linguistic phonological restrictions on adjacent consonants.

 RECORDING